4ms/stm32mp2-baremetal/README.md

    - This is where your application (`build/main.uimg`) lives.
 TF-A finds this partition by its GPT name, so the partition number doesn't matter.

-The partition types are critical for the above three partitions.
+The partition types are critical for partition 1, 2, and 5.
 The BOOTROM will reject the card if the GUID is not set correctly.
 Also, TF-A will reject the FIP file if its partition does not have the expected GUID.

 # Build and install the bootloader

-You need to install TF-A BL2 on partitions 1 and 2 of your SD Card.
-Then, you need to create a FIP file from your app binary and the DDR firmware binary and install that onto partition 5.
+You need to install TF-A BL2 on partitions 1 and 2 of your SD Card, and the DDR training firmware onto partition 5.

-See the TF-A README for details.
+Basic procedure is here, but see the TF-A README for more details.

 ## Build FSBL (BL2):